Explore AI workloads

 Content safety is an important element of responsible AI.
 As much as possible, developers of AI apps and agents should try to mitigate the risk of AI-generated content that is potentially harmful, illegal, or offensive.

-Note: When using the Azure-based application, safety guardrails for models are managed in Microsoft Foundry.
-The browser-based application implements some simple logic to check for innappropriate terms in the prompt.
+Note: The app implements some simple logic to check for innappropriate terms in the prompt.

 Suggestions for other prompts to try: